 For dramatic examples of this muting effect, think of a society like North Korea today, or China in the time of Mao, or Germany in the Nazi era.
 Most people do not get to count in any way under such a regime because they dare not speak and their silence can be interpreted by the prevailing authorities as expressive of acquiescence or even, as suggested in official propaganda, indicative of adulation.

 Is the enfranchising effect likely to prove intuitively too much?
 Is it likely to argue against plausible restrictions on hate speech, for example, or bigoted speech?
-It will not do this in circumstances where such speech is common, harmful and dangerous for public order.
+It will not do this in circumstances where such speech is common, harmful, and dangerous for public order.
 But it does raise a question about how far such restrictions should run.
 If people do not speak as bigots just because of the presence of restrictions, for example, it is not going to be clear who are the bigoted and how numerous they are; even the silence of the unbigoted can always be put down to fear of the law.
 If people do not speak as bigots in the absence of such restrictions, then they thereby communicate their tolerance.
 And assuming that the many do this, the tolerance they communicate can eclipse the intolerance displayed by the bigoted few.

-The responsibility benefit
+6.4 The responsibility benefit